North Dakota Medical Professional Training

-Identification, Reporting, and Evaluation of Suspected Victims of Child Physical Abuse & Sexual Abuse Training
+Identification, Reporting, and Evaluation of Suspected Victims of Child Physical Abuse and Sexual Abuse

 Learning objectives to be covered in training Alicia R Pekarsky, MD, FAAP, Board Certified Child Abuse Pediatrician & General Pediatrician: